 Tag us in your creations on Instagram @hungryhealthyhappy - You can use the hashtag #hungryhealthyhappy too.

 - 30 g (1 oz) Fresh ginger - peeled and grated

 - Put 500 ml Boiled water into a jug and add 30 g Fresh ginger.
 Allow to stand for 5 minutes.

 - Hold a fine sieve over a glass or mug and pour the ginger water through it.

-- Add the lemon juice and Manuka honey.
-Stir well and serve.1 Lemon, 2 tablespoon Manuka honey
+- Add the juice of 1 Lemon and 2 tablespoon Manuka honey.
+Stir well and serve.

 - You don't have to leave the ginger in the hot water for 5 minutes, but you will have a more intense ginger flavour if you do.

 - Did you know that you can freeze ginger and then grate it straight from frozen?

 - You can also serve this lemon and honey drink cold which is nice and refreshing on a hot summer day.
 Summer colds are the worst, aren't they?!